SumoLogic/sumologic-otel-collector/docs/migration.md

 #### Name

-Define the name after the slash `/` in the receiver name.
+Define the name after the slash `/` in the component name.

 To set `_sourceName`, use [resourceprocessor][resourceprocessor]
 or set it in [sumologicexporter][sumologicexporter].